 Resources and References:

 Śrī Tirumalai Krishnamacharya is considered the ‘Father of Modern Yoga’ for his exemplary work as a yoga teacher, Ayurvedic healer, and scholar.
-These three areas of expertise provided a framework for his teachings, as Ayurveda is yoga’s sister science and adequately teaching from ancient yogic texts requires a higher level of understanding in Sanskrit and history.
+His mastery of various studies gave depth to his teachings and provided a framework that has carried on long after his physical life has ended.

 As a request from his guru, Krishnamacharya returned to South India to share the teachings of yoga.
 He established a yoga school in the palace of the Maharajah of Mysore.
 It was there that Krishnamacharya met Indra Devi, who wished to learn under his guidance.
-Krishnamacharya initially refused to teach yoga to a Westerner, but much like he did with his guru, Indra proved her dedication and he eventually agreed to be her teacher.
+Krishnamacharya initially refused to teach yoga to a Western woman, but much like he did with his guru, Indra proved her dedication and eventually began to study.

-Krishnamacharya went on to teach some of the most notable names in Western yoga today, including B.K.S.
+Krishnamacharya went on to teach some of the most notable names in Western yoga today, including (but not limited to) B.K.S.
 Iyengar (his brother-in-law), Shri K. Pattabhi Jois, T.K.V.
 Desikachar (Krishnamacharya’s son), and Srivatsa Ramaswami.